Darrick-Oliver/quick-sports-stats/README.md

 Currently displays NBA and MLS scores

 - Can access current, past, and future fixtures
-- Box scores can be generated for present and most\* past NBA games
+- Box scores can be generated for present and past NBA/MLS games
-- All box scores are present for MLS games

-<sub>\*only ones using nba api v3<sub>

-One major bug I plan on fixing is that the NBA blacklists Heroku applications from accessing certain parts of their API.
-Scores from past games, and future scheduled games will be taken from a different sports API.

 Features a register, login, and commenting system using MongoDB